Share

 The position that entities constitute systems that cannot be understood in terms of their components alone ("the whole is greater than the sum of the parts.")
 Holism is implied in emergence, and is central to many memeticities. it is the opposite to reductionism.

-• Human Supremicism - Text by M. Alan Kazlev
+• Human Supremacism - Text by M. Alan Kazlev

-A memetic attractor, an extremist philosophical or ideological form of anthropism, which asserts that hu has dominion over all other forms of sentience, including sub-sophonts, splices, provolves, ai, and aliens.
+A memetic attractor; an extremist philosophical or ideological form of anthropism, which asserts that humans have dominion, or should have dominion, over all other beings, including sub-sophonts, splices, provolves, ai, and xenos.

 • Hyperaspected - Text by M. Alan Kazlev